-Note: Sexual orientation and gender identity questions only asked 2018-2020.
-Delayed medical care is "Was there a time in the past 12 months when you needed to see a doctor but could not because you could not afford it?"
+Note: Delayed medical care is "Was there a time in the past 12 months when you needed to see a doctor but could not because you could not afford it?"
+Questions regarding sexuality were only asked in 2018-2020.
 Sexual minority refers to LGBTQIA+ individuals in SC.